 The question that can arise here and that is, according to my humble opinion, a vacuum, is, who is the functionary that refers it to the president?
-All that is requested that refers it to the president?
-All that is requested there is that the same body, the National Assembly that here is that the same body, the very look of responsible with a two-thirds majority, the very body of responsible with a two-thirds majority, the very body of responsible leaders that saw the necessity - and I am sure it will be with the idea of progress or good government or a better with the idea of progress or good government or a better society, I want the honourable members who opposed this inclusion of the amendment, to stand still for just one moment.
+All that is requested here is that the same body, the National Assembly that originally took the decision to amend a certain clause with a two-thirds majority, the very body of responsible leaders that saw the necessity - and I am sure it will be with the idea of progress or good government or a better society, I want the honourable members who opposed this inclusion of the amendment, to stand still for just one moment.

-The National Assembly, by two-thirds majority, has accepted an amendment to a clause in the Constitution. already shows that the National Assembly has duly and with deep concentration accepted a change. cil says - for reasons of their own - "we do not want to agree with this amendment."
-All that my honourable colleague requested was that once that amendment of the Constitution is referred back by the National Council to the National Assembly, the National Assembly by two-thirds again will request the president, by proclamation, to call a referendum so that the people can decide whether they agree to the amendment of the Constitution. actually no more rigidness being built in, there is no more being done than what was originally done when the responsible representatives of the people decided to amend the Constitution, obviously, in the interest of the country.
+The National Assembly, by two-thirds majority, has accepted an amendment to a clause in the Constitution. already shows that the National Assembly has duly and with deep concentration accepted a change.
+The National Council says - for reasons of their own - "we do not want to agree with this amendment."
+All that my honourable colleague requested was that once that amendment of the Constitution is referred back by the National Council to the National Assembly, the National Assembly by two-thirds again will request the president, by proclamation, to call a referendum so that the people can decide whether they agree to the amendment of the Constitution.
+There is actually no more rigidness being built in, there is no more being done than what was originally done when the responsible representatives of the people decided to amend the Constitution, obviously, in the interest of the coun-